Key Points

 10. How much water and energy can your dyeing process save compared to conventional dyeing, and how do you measure that?

-Early tests show a dramatic reduction in water stress and waste headaches:
+Early tests show a dramatic reduction in water stress and waste headaches: no toxic additives, fewer rinse cycles, no fixing chemicals for select products, and 2x savings in wastewater treatment costs.

 Soon, our Life Cycle Assessment (LCA) will reveal the full picture: water, energy, and emissions, quantified couture.